SatCloP/pyrtlib/README.md

 For examples of how to use pyrtlib see the [examples gallery](docs/examples).
 Code can be downloaded both as python script or notebook file.

-## Performing calculation of brigthness temperature for a model.
+## Performing calculation of brightness temperature for a model.
 Atmospheric profile definition:

 ```python